-• contribute towards improvements to the Waterloo Road / Lynton Road junction.
+• provide a contribution towards improvements to the Waterloo Road / Lynton Road junction.

 MN2.16 Land at Liverpool Road, Formby

 - preserve the setting of grade II listed Loveladys Farmhouse and adjacent buildings by leaving the far west of the site (south of the existing gymnasium) open; and - be served by a single point of access onto Liverpool Road.